 Stage 2: Independent Practitioner Panel (IPP)

-A NYIAP-employed clinician panel (typically a physician or NP) reviews the CHA and your medical records, then issues a practitioner order documenting whether you clinically require MLTC services and at what intensity.
-For MLTCP and MAP applicants enrolling on or after September 1, 2025, the IPP must affirmatively document that you meet the 3+ ADLs limited assistance OR 2+ ADLs supervisory + dementia diagnosis floor under MLTC Policy 25.04.
-PACE applicants are exempt from this floor.
+A NYIAP clinician panel (typically a physician or NP) reviews the CHA and your medical records, then issues a practitioner order documenting whether you clinically require MLTC services and at what intensity.
+For MLTCP and MAP applicants enrolling on or after September 1, 2025, the IPP must affirmatively document that you meet the Minimum Needs Requirement under MLTC Policy 25.04: at least limited assistance with physical maneuvering with more than two ADLs, or, with a documented dementia or Alzheimer's diagnosis, at least supervision with more than one ADL.
+PACE applicants are exempt from this floor, and anyone already enrolled in an MLTC plan before September 1, 2025 keeps Legacy Status under the prior standard for as long as enrollment is continuous.Centers for Medicare & Medicaid Services. (n.d.).
+CMS Medicaid.gov — Electronic Visit Verification (EVV). medicaid.gov.
+Retrieved Jul 12, 2026, from https://www.medicaid.gov/medicaid/home-community-based-services/guidance/electronic-visit-verification-evv/index.html

 Stage 3: Independent Review Panel (IRP)

-For an independent voice during any NYIAP appeal or MLTC dispute, contact ICAN (1-844-614-8800), operated by the Community Service Society of New York and the federally recognized independent ombudsman.
+For a consumer voice during any NYIAP appeal or MLTC dispute, contact ICAN (1-844-614-8800), New York's Independent Consumer Advocacy Network.

 End to end, MLTC referral to enrollment effective date is commonly 30 to 60 days in 2026, absent complications.